DigitalSilo/digitalsilo.github.io/_pages/contact.md

 We will respond to your email within one business day by making a phone call or writing back to you.

-Digital Silo is a product provided by Umplify Technology Inc. A Canadian company located in Toronto, Canada.
+Digital Silo is a product provided by Umplify Technology Inc, a Canadian company located in Toronto, Canada.
 Meanwhile, please feel free to take a look at [Umplify Inc](https://umplify.com)’s website.